$E_\infty$-cells and general linear groups of infinite fields: Local and semi-local rings

 For $\bk = \bZ$ we denote these simply by $\mr{St}(M)$ and $\mr{St}^2(M)$. \end{definition} Note that $\mr{St}_\bk(M) = \bk \otimes \mr{St}(M)$ and $\mr{St}^2_\bk(M) = \bk \otimes \mr{St}^2(M)$.
 The natural map $D^2(M) \to D^1(M) \wedge D^1(M)$ is injective, and also induces an injection $\mr{St}^2(M) \to \mr{St}(M) \otimes \mr{St}(M)$.
 When $\R$ is not a field, it seems $\mr{St}^2(M)$ is the better object, and we shall work with that when generalising arguments from the field case.

 Using these definitions and results, we now have

 and in particular we obtain the vanishing of $E_1$-homology for $d < n-1$ and the vanishing of $E_2$-homology for $d < 2(n-1)$, just as we did in the case where $\R$ is an infinite field (cf.~Theorems \ref{thm:E1Homology} and \ref{thm:E2Homology}).
-As in that case, we can deduce that
+Proceeding as in Section \ref{sec:e-infty-homology}, we deduce Theorem \ref{thm:A}: